MaureenGatu/Football-Match-Prediction/README.md

 # Football Match Prediction

-This projected utilizes 2 Fifa datasets, one for ranking and anoe for match resuslts, to try and predict the outcome of future matches between the 2 sets of teams.
+This projected utilizes 2 Fifa datasets, one for ranking and ane for match resuslts, to try and predict the outcome of future matches between the 2 sets of teams.

 ## Description